thibaultcha/lua-resty-mlcache/README.md

   tables, cdata objects, loading new Lua code, etc...
   **Default:** inherited from the instance.

-The third argument `callback` **must** be a function.
-Its signature and return values are documented in the following example:
+The third argument `callback` is optional.
+If provided, it must be a function whose signature and return values are documented in the following example:

 ```lua
 -- arg1, arg2, and arg3 are arguments forwarded to the callback from the